-When a seller has not accepted any offer then gets multiple offers, this deadline is usually ignored.
+When a seller has received multiple offers, this deadline is usually ignored.
 One of the items the seller will put into the MCO-S form changes this deadline to whatever the seller needs for his/her response.

-And what the seller needs is enough time to thoroughly check each Pre-Qualification form, or Proof of Funds letter for a cash offer, to be sure that buyer has the financial capacity and liquidity necessary to make the purchase as specified in the buyer’s offer.
+And what the seller needs is enough time to thoroughly check each Pre-Qualification form, or Proof of Funds letter for a cash offer, to be sure that the buyer has the financial capacity and liquidity necessary to make the purchase as specified in the buyer’s offer.

 As indicated by the quote above from the MCO-S form, the terms in the MCO-S to each buyer may be different, in fact are likely different because the offers are different and the buyer’s capacities are different.
 The price, terms, close date, earnest money, etc. … anything … may be different in the respective counter offers.

 Upon receipt of the additional offer(s), or learning that more than one is about to be submitted, the seller’s agent is well-advised to immediately call each buyer’s agent to assure them that the seller is “very motivated” to sell the property, will make every effort to respond promptly, etc., to try to minimize the negative reactions and encourage each and every buyer to “hang in there” and have a bit of patience.

-Of course, the attitudes of the buyer and/or seller can be to push the price to whatever, then deal with a low appraisal if that’s the case.
+Of course, the attitudes of the buyer and/or seller can be to push the price, then deal with a low appraisal if that’s the case.
 NOT a good idea for either side.
 More often than not, a low appraisal results in the deal “going south”.

-There is also a Multiple Offers process for buyers … and a AAR form Multiple Offer Counter Offer – Buyer (MCO-B).
-It’s pretty much the same process except backwards from the outline above – the buyer is making an offer on more than one properties but ultimately can only purchase one of them.
+There is also a Multiple Offers process for buyers … and a AAR form Multiple Offer – Counter Offer – Buyer (MCO-B).
+It’s pretty much the same process except backwards from the outline above – the buyer is making an offer on more than one property but ultimately can only purchase one of them.

-Have questions?
 Give us a call!
 We’re here to help.

+Call today!
 You’ll be really glad you did.